toxtli/testweb/index.md

   offer a more realistic portrayal of the learning process than humans can.
 Due to its ability to support a more quick and more efficient learning process, this is often used in business contexts.

+human_centric_approach_1: |
+  The approach to Artificial Intelligence that prioritizes human comfort and convenience called human-centric.
+In the past, artificial intelligence has been utilized to construct systems that comprehend and react to events more effectively.
+Nonetheless, this is no longer the sole viable option.
+Machine learning may also be utilized to construct systems with enhanced situational comprehension and responsiveness.
+  This is because machine learning is predicated on the notion that computers can be taught to learn from data and that this data can be utilized to construct systems that are better at comprehending and reacting to circumstances.

+human_centric_approach_2: |
+  There are other AI techniques that are centered on humans.
+  Among these methods is reinforcement learning.
+This is the process of teaching a system to do something based on a series of examples.
+  This information is then utilized to develop systems that comprehend and react to circumstances more effectively.
+Potty training is a different method.
+This is when a system is taught so that it knows how to do a task when given a potty.
+This information is then utilized to develop systems that comprehend and react to circumstances more effectively.

 layout: default